BorodinDK/zzet.github.com/_posts/2014-09-29-undev_gitlab_fork.md

                    |- Event(action: commented_issue)
 ```

-Based on this events we can send email for different subscriptions without duplications and research source of some troubles.
+Based on this events we can send email for different subscriptions without duplications.
+And we can research source of some troubles.
 I think it awesome! :)

 After rewrite events we have: